How will COVID-19 impact my insurance?

 If your Warrant of Fitness or Drivers Licence expired during or immediately prior to lockdown this won’t necessarily mean a claim will be declined.
 Provided that your vehicle would have been otherwise able to obtain a Warrant of Fitness and is safe to drive then you may still lodge a claim.

-At Alert Level 2 Warrant of Fitness testing stations are now open and you should consider renewing your warrant, ensuring your vehicle is safe to drive.
-If your Drivers Licence expired during lockdown, you should now look to renew this.
+Warrant of Fitness testing stations are now open, and you should now prioritise renewing your warrant, ensuring your vehicle is safe to drive.
+If your Drivers Licence expired during lockdown you should also look to renew this..

 If you have a home that will be unoccupied for more than 60 days, it is important to notify us.
 Our team can discuss the insurance implications of an unoccupied home.